-François-Xavier Gbré was born in 1978 in Lille, France.
+François-Xavier Gbré was born in Lille, France, in 1978.
 He lives and works in Abidjan, Ivory Coast.

-He graduated with a degree in Photography from École Supérieure des Métiers Artistiques de Montpellier, France.
+He graduated with a degree in Photography from École Supérieure des Métiers Artistiques de Montpellier in France.
 While engaging with time and geography, his work summons the language of architecture as a witness of memory and social changes.
 From remnants of colonial times to landscapes that are redefined by current events, François-Xavier Gbré explores territories and revisits history.

 In 2017, François-Xavier Gbré participated in several international exhibition, namely AFRIQUES CAPITALES at Grande halle de la Villette in Paris and Recent Histories at the Walther Collection in Neu-Ulm in Germany.
 In 2016, three of his photographs from the series Tracks ‘’La Piscine’’, acquired by Centre Pompidou in Paris, were presented in the exhibition Cher(e)s Ami(e)s curated by Christine Macel.
 The same year, he presented an extract of his series Mali Militari at Pori Art Museum in Finland in the exhibition Crisis of Presence and his installation Wo shi Feizhou / Je suis africain in the international selection of the 12th Dakar Biennale.